-Lisa has served as chief legal, compliance and human resources officer in higher education and as an assistant attorney general for the State of Texas, leading Title IX investigations, including sexual harassment, misconduct and other discrimination-based claims.
-Lisa is passionate about serving as a trusted, strategic legal adviser to her clients and providing practical, business and legal solutions and in developing and implementing solid policy and corporate compliance programs in an ever-changing regulatory environment.
+Lisa is passionate about serving as a trusted, strategic legal adviser to her clients.
+She provides practical business and legal solutions that lead to developing and implementing solid policy and compliance in an ever-changing regulatory environment.

-Lisa also has an active practice in Title IV of the Constitution and Canons of the Episcopal Church regarding accountability and ecclesiastic discipline, leading negotiations, advising and navigating charges against clergy related to canonical offenses under Title IV through the ecclesiastical disciplinary process.
+Lisa has an active practice in defending clergy in matters brought under Title IV of the Constitution and Canons of the Episcopal Church, which involves leading negotiations, advising, navigating and resolving charges related to canonical offenses.

 Professional Licenses, Memberships, Honors and Awards

 - Vice President, Salina Art Center Board of Trustees

 - Board of Directors, Ashby House

 - Campaign Treasurer, Kansas Senator Randall Hardy, District 24